PrestaShop/docs/development/components/form/types-reference/custom-money-type.md

 # CustomMoneyType

-Native Symfony MoneyType customised for PrestaShop
+Native Symfony MoneyType customized for PrestaShop

 {{% notice note %}}
 This form type is a [Form Type Extension](https://symfony.com/doc/current/form/create_form_type_extension.html), and will not be used directly.